 Ingestion: Do not induce vomiting.
 If victim is conscious and alert, give 2-4 cupfuls of milk or water.
 Never give anything by mouth to an unconscious person.
 Get medical aid immediately.
 Inhalation: Get medical aid immediately.
 Remove from exposure and move to fresh air immediately.
 If not breathing, give artificial respiration.
 If breathing is difficult, give oxygen.
 Notes to Physician: Treat symptomatically and supportively.

-General Information: As in any fire, wear a self-contained breathing apparatus in pressure-demand, MSHA/NIOSH (approved or equivalent), and full protective gear.
+General Information: As in any fire, wear a self-contained breathing apparatus in pressuredemand, MSHA/NIOSH (approved or equivalent), and full protective gear.
 During a fire, irritating and highly toxic gases may be generated by thermal decomposition or combustion.
 This material in sufficient quantity and reduced particle size is capable of creating a dust explosion.
 Extinguishing Media: Use water spray, dry chemical, carbon dioxide, or chemical foam.
 Flash Point: Not applicable.
+Autoignition Temperature: Not available.
+Explosion Limits, Lower:Not available.

+Upper: Not available.